 Some respondents offered comments on where they found the guidance useful.
-This included the breakdowns of teaching focus at different stages of development, which teachers and senior leaders found useful in visualising the curriculum.
+This included the breakdowns of teaching focus at different stages of development, which teachers and senior leaders found useful in visualising the curriculum, at least at a high level.
 Many also thought that the tone, language and length of the guidance was accessible.
 As one respondent explained: